Freshman Innovation and Research Scholar Training (FIRST) Fellowship

 - Students conclude their fellowship by presenting their research at the Undergraduate Research Symposium hosted at the end of April.

-Applications for academic year 2020-2021 open August 7th, 2020 and close September 4th, 2020.
+Applications for academic year 2020-2021 open August 7th, 2020 and close September 11th, 2020.
+(The application deadline was changed from Septemeber 4th, 2020 to September 11th, 2020 in order to give incoming students ample time to apply.)
 Accepted applicants will be announced by the end of September.

 Within the first few weeks of being selected, awarded applicants will begin identifying their mentors and projects of interest.